ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 {{% /notice %}}

 {{% notice Note %}}
-By default Dawn runs callbacks only when the device “ticks”, so the error callbacks are invoked in a different call stack than where the error occurred, making the breakpoint less informative.
+By default, Dawn runs callbacks only when the device “ticks”, so the error callbacks are invoked in a different call stack than where the error occurred, making the breakpoint less informative.

 To force Dawn to invoke error callbacks as soon as there is an error, you can enable an instance toggle: